 We have extensive experience of reviewing ESs for planning authorities to determine if they meet regulatory requirements and follow best practice guidance.

 We also review ESs for private clients.Contact us

 The EIA process often leads to recommendations for mitigation measures to be implemented through Environmental Management Plans.

 We can draw on the knowledge and expertise gained through the EIA process to assist with the preparation of Construction Environmental Management Plans, Landscape and Ecological Management Plans and other plans that may be required through planning conditions.Find out more

-The quality of Nicholas Pearson Associates’ Environmental Impact Assessment (EIA) work has been...
+The quality of our Environmental Impact Assessment (EIA) work continues to be recognised by IEMA,...